 The use of magical realism explores the cycle of trauma and addiction with the intention of keeping the audience engaged.
 I am interested in bringing invisible members of society to the stage and encouraging a debate on addiction.
 To do so, I have endeavoured to personalise the story to an intimate scenario between three children brought up in care.
 This makes it more accessible and less overwhelming.
 The tone is dark and surreal, with moments of absurd comedy.

 Using staging and projection, I would like to visually explore themes such as reality versus abstraction and the discordance between the characters’ internal and external worlds.
 To depict how a person can feel alienated and dislodged from society through trauma.
 As well as highlighting how using drugs to mask an inability to cope can remove you from reality.
 I imagine this be explored through characters who switch between real people and rag dolls.
 The transformation of the actors will aim to represent the helplessness and disorientation of victims in a disabling social care system.
 I intend to personalise the problem of homelessness and substance misuse and shock people out of compassion fatigue using original staging concepts.

 Why is it important?

 One of the valuable roles of theatre is to entertain and reframe issues in society.
-In 2019 we should not be able to walk past people who are left to rot on the streets.
+In modern society, we should not be able to walk past people who are left to rot on the streets.
 The UK needs social theatre in the current climate of austerity and political instability.